flipxcrsp/Kojo_Product_Observations/README.md

 even more valuable during supply chain instability.

-If you tried to buy new construction during 2020, need I say more?
+*If you tried buying new construction during 2020, need I say more?*

-I'm sorry for bringing that up (I feel you).

 ---